wui-hong/tp/docs/DeveloperGuide.md

 ---

-**Use Case: UC1 - Listing all Persons**
+**Use Case: UC1 - Adding a New Person**

 **MSS**

-1. User requests to view all contacts in the contact list.
-2. Spend n Split shows a list of contacts.

-Use case ends.

-Extensions:
-* 1a.
-The user can include a flag to sort the list by name.
-  * 1a1.
-Spend n Split shows the list of contacts now sorted by name.
-  * 1a2.
-Use case resumes at step 4.

----

-**Use Case: UC2 - Adding a New Person**

-**MSS**

 1. User requests to add a new person.
 2. Spend n Split informs the user that the new person has been added.
-3. Spend n Split shows the updated contact list.
+3. Spend n Split shows the updated contacts list.

 Use case ends.

-Extensions:
+**Extensions**
 * 1a.
 Spend n Split detects that the person already exists in the contact list.
     * 1a1.
 Spend n Split informs the user that the person already exists in the contact list.
-  * 1a2.
-Use case resumes at step 1.
+    * Use case ends.
 * 1b.
 Spend n Split detects an error in the entered data for the new person.
     * 1b1.
-Spend n Split informs the user that the data entered is invalid.
+Spend n Split informs the user that the data entered is invalid and requests for correct data.
     * 1b2.
+User enters new data.
+    * Steps 1b1 - 1b2 are repeated until the data entered is correct.
-Use case resumes at step 1.
+    * Use case resumes at step 2.

 ---

-**Use Case: UC3 - Editing a Person**
+**Use Case: UC2 - Editing a Person**

 **MSS**